Brand Analytics · Strategic Planning

 The room knows what happens next.
 Someone says the quality improvement is encouraging.
 Someone else points out that consideration has not moved.
 Someone asks whether the trust number is real or noise.
 The brand manager pulls up last quarter's report to compare.
 Thirty minutes later, the conversation has produced a list of hypotheses with no way to choose between them - and no basis for deciding where the next budget cycle should go.

-This is not a failure of intelligence or effort.
-It is a structural problem with how most brand equity data is used - and it is what a well-built brand equity model is designed to solve.
 Tracker scores describe your position.
 They do not explain the causal structure underneath it.
 Without that structure, every quarterly review is an invitation to build a far-fetched hypothesis and act on it.

 Tracking Without Causality Is Not Brand Analysis